Women and Energy

 -

-The use of sustainable briquettes reduces deforestation, additional carbon emissions and promotes women's empowerment - photo: NABU
+The use of sustainable briquettes reduces deforestation and carbon emissions and promotes women's empowerment - photo: NABU

 Project title